matrix-org/matrix.org/content/blog/2025/12/2025-12-03-fosdem-presence.md

 <!-- more -->

-## Friday, 30th January - Community hackathon & Lounge Evening
+## Friday, 30th January - Community Hackathon & Lounge Evening

 Would it be FOSDEM if it didn't start with our traditional Matrix Community Event on Friday?
 This time, we will be organizing a collaborative hackathon for the **full day**, starting at 9:00 CET.
 Don't be late: we'll use the first hour to select tasks and form teams!